How May Mobility’s autonomous shuttle ambitions backfired

 “It was anyone’s guess how May would accomplish that,” one source said.

-In an implicit vote of no confidence, between December 2019 and January, May lost three out of four of its C-Suite members — the COO, CTO, and CCO — as well as the heads of reliability and sales and marketing.
+In an implicit vote of no confidence, between December 2019 and January, May lost three of its four C-Suite members — the COO, CTO, and CCO — as well as the heads of reliability and sales and marketing.
 The company’s head of product left last summer.

 “We have had a few employees leave the company over the last year to pursue new opportunities,” Remias said in response to questions about the executive departures.
 “That said, as we position ourselves for the future, we’ve also been growing our executive team and have recently hired a VP of software, VP of people operations, chief product officer, chief engineer, and VP chief of staff.”